TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/microsoft-machinelearning-notebooks-computenotstarting.md

 # Compute not starting

 Your compute instance may have issues.
-Most users are able to resolve their Compute Instance issue by using the follwing steps.
+Most users are able to resolve their Compute Instance issue by using the following steps.

 ## **Recommended Steps**
 1. Click "Compute" in the Azure ML Studio menu bar